 Kutti Beach

-Another harbour beach, accessible via a small walkway not far from Watsons Bay.
+Another harbour beach, Kutti is accessible via a small walkway not far from Watsons Bay.
 It’s not very well known so you can often have it to yourself!

 Shelly Beach

-This is one of my favourite beaches in Sydney.
-It’s such a lovely little bay, great for snorkelling.
-I also love the Boat House Café, located right on the beach (best bacon and egg rolls ever!).
+This is my favourite beach in Sydney.
+It’s such a lovely little bay, great for snorkelling as it’s part of the Cabbage Tree Bay Marine Reserve.
+The Boat House Café located on the beach has good food and an idyllic setting.

 Quarantine Beach